cfjedimaster/SWAPI-Wrapper/readme.md

 * getVehicle(id) - Returns a vehicle.
 * getVehicles([{[page: _page number_], [search: _search string_]}]) - Returns all vehicles, paged.
 Defaults to page 1.

-Every method that returns multiple results, e.g., getPeople(), take an optional object as their first argument with two possible properties:
+Every method that returns multiple results, e.g., getPeople(), take an optional object as their first argument with two optional properties:

 * page: an integer,
 * search: a search string